aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/set-border/_index.md

             // Create a range (A1:C5).
             const range = cells.createRange("A1", "C5");

-            // set inner border of range
-            const innerColor = workbook.createCellsColor();
+            // Set the inner border of the range const innerColor = workbook.createCellsColor();
             innerColor.color = AsposeCells.Color.Red;
             range.insideBorders = {